PLM and Pattern Libraries: Building Reusable Design Assets

 Pattern libraries, on the other hand, are collections of reusable patterns that designers use to create garments.
 These patterns are the blueprints for clothing, dictating how fabric should be cut, stitched, and assembled to create the final product.
 By digitizing these patterns and storing them in a library, fashion brands can easily access, modify, and reuse their designs, reducing the need to start from scratch for every new garment.

-Together, apparel PLM and pattern libraries provide a powerful combination for creating reusable design assets in fashion.
+Together, fashion PLM and pattern libraries provide a powerful combination for creating reusable design assets in fashion.

 Reusable Design Assets in Fashion